 Stage 2 - Options Assessment and Design Basis:

 - Identify potential breakwater maintenance options addressing the various potential failure modes to extend the life of the structures; and

 - Determine the preferred breakwater maintenance option based on a multi criteria analysis.

 - Provide detailed design drawings and technical specifications suitable for construction of the preferred breakwater maintenance option.

-Completion of the Study is expected in early 2020 and the study recommendations will inform the scope of the Phase 2 Maintenance Works currently scheduled to commence in 2020/21.
+Completion of the study is expected in late 2020 and the study recommendations will inform the scope of future maintenance works currently scheduled for 2020/21 to 2022/23.